Ivan-Korolenko/json-with-bigint/README.md

 ✔️ Can be used as both ESM and CommonJS module

+✔️ No transpilers needed.
+Runs even in ES5 environments

+✔️ Actively supported

-✔️ Size: 776 bytes (minified and gzipped)
+✔️ Size: 988 bytes (minified and gzipped)

-✔️ No dependencies
+✔️ No dependencies.
+Even the dev ones

-✔️ Covered by tests
+✔️ Extensively covered by tests

 ## Getting Started